-Capital, which is unchanged from the previous year, comprises equity funds as presented in the statement of financial position together with long-term loan to related party.
+Capital, which is unchanged from the previous year, comprises equity funds as presented in the statement of financial position together with long-term loan to a related party and amount due from a related party.
 Debt comprises total amounts owing to third parties, net of cash and cash equivalents.